 Our analysis further suggests that, for many consumers, proximity is a key consideration as well.
 The further someone has to drive; the less likely they are to covert.

 This map below shows what may be called the "Gravity Effect."
 The green dots are the customers for a marketer's brick-and-mortar location shown in the center.
 The average amount of time it takes for a consumer to reach the location is ten minutes.
 If it takes someone more than 20 minutes to reach this location, the likelihood of them becoming a customer is 100x lower.
-In this scenario, geo-fenced ads, direct mail and out-of-home billboards selected based on this gravity effect will probably perform better, given the right message, than mass reach untargeted advertising.
+In this scenario, geo-fenced ads, location-based marketing, direct mail and out-of-home billboards selected based on this gravity effect will probably perform better, given the right message, than mass reach untargeted advertising.

 It appears weather, too, can affect conversion in many categories by 10 percent or more.
 When combined, these two factors present a strong economic rationale for local targeting.